FedericoPontoriero/prima-app/README.md

 # prisma-app

-Simple posts app with prisma and typescript
+Simple posts app with remix, prisma and typescript and tailwind.